schitresh/computer_science/networks/5_network_security/5_miscellaneous_attacks.md

   - Can be solved using end-point authentication
 - DNS spoofing or DNS cache poisoning
   - Corrupt DNS data is introduced into a DNS resolver's cache
-    - Causing the name serever to return an incorrect IP address
+    - Causing the name server to return an incorrect IP address
 - Phishing
   - Sending emails purporting to be from reputable companies
   - In order to induce individuals to reveal personal information & sensitive data